iomz/gserm19-adl/README.md

 ![UI for the FDD application](https://i.imgur.com/dxt51w4.png)

-I was inspired by [YOLOv3](https://github.com/AlexeyAB/darknet) introduced during the course and decided to implement the missing component by combining YOLO with the ZED stereo camera to translate the inferred object bounding box's coordinates for my Mixed Reality application to achieve a more realistically aligned methodology.
+I was inspired by [YOLOv3](https://github.com/AlexeyAB/darknet) introduced during the course and decided to implement the missing component by combining darknet with the ZED stereo camera to translate the inferred object bounding box's coordinates for my Mixed Reality application to achieve a more realistically aligned methodology.

 `Define approach: Why did you choose this model?
 Does the model fit your problem?`

-Besides YOLO, there are other alternatives to implement such classifiers: Google's [Cloud AutoML](https://cloud.google.com/automl/), [SSD in TensorFlow](https://github.com/balancap/SSD-Tensorflow), etc. I chose YOLO simply because ZED's SDK is compatible with YOLOv3 and I found a useful sample script from Stereolabs to start from.
+Besides Darknet, there are other alternatives to implement such classifiers: Google's [Cloud AutoML](https://cloud.google.com/automl/), [SSD in TensorFlow](https://github.com/balancap/SSD-Tensorflow), etc. I chose Darknet/YOLO simply because ZED's SDK is compatible with YOLOv3 and I found a useful [sample script](https://github.com/stereolabs/zed-yolo/tree/master/zed_python_sample) from Stereolabs to start from.

 ## 0. Setup

 To fully reproduce the results from this project, you need a local environment.
-This sections explains how to setup a development environment on [NVIDIA Jetson AGX Xavier Developer Kit](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit).
+This section explains how to setup a development environment on [NVIDIA Jetson AGX Xavier Developer Kit](https://developer.nvidia.com/embedded/jetson-agx-xavier-developer-kit).

 ### Install JetPack 4.2 on AGX Xavier
 The official documentation is [here](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html).